 Overview

 This document presents the SHAKEN framework.
-SHAKEN is defined as a framework that utilizes protocols defined in IETF STIR that work together in an end-to-end architecture for the authentication and assertion of a telephone identity by an originating service provider and the validation of the telephone identity by the terminating service provider.
+SHAKEN is defined as a framework that utilizes protocols defined in the IETF STIR Working Group that work together in an end-to-end architecture for the authentication and assertion of a telephone identity by an originating service provider and the validation of the telephone identity by the terminating service provider.

 Today, assertion of telephone identity in VoIP networks between peering service providers, particularly in a 3GPP IMS environment, typically uses the P-Asserted-ID as a network self-asserted identity.
 This usage assumes an inherent trust model between peering providers.
 However, in many telephone calling scenarios where there are many indirect call path relationships between the originating and terminating providers, these trust relationships are often simply not verifiable and do not allow for identification of the true origination of the call.
 In addition, P-Asserted-ID can be populated by an enterprise PBX and passed on without verification by the service provider.
-Secure Telephone Identity (STI) as defined in STIR and the usage of cryptographic digital signatures to verify the originator of a signed identity can provide a verifiable mechanism to identify the authorized originator of a call into the telephone network with non-repudiation and assignment of an attestation indicator and a unique ID depending how are where the call is originated or received.
-This attestation and identifier represents the originating signers ability to vouch for the accuracy of the source of origin of the call.
-For example, if the service provider has an authenticated direct relationship with the origination of the call this attestation is categorized differently than calls that are originated from different networks or gateway that it may have received from unauthenticated network or unsigned.
+Secure Telephone Identity (STI) as defined in STIR and the usage of cryptographic digital signatures to verify the originator of a signed identity can provide a verifiable mechanism to identify the authorized originator of a call into the telephone network with non-repudiation and assignment of an attestation indicator and a unique ID depending on how and where the call is originated or received.
+This attestation and identifier represents the originating signer’s ability to vouch for the accuracy of the source of origin of the call.
+For example, if the service provider has an authenticated direct relationship with the origination of the call this attestation is categorized differently than calls that are originated from different networks or gateways that may have been received from unauthenticated networks or unsigned.
 Verification of signatures will use these attestations as information to provide trace back mechanisms as well as information to feed into any call spam identification techniques it has enabled on behalf of their customer.

 STIR Overview